Skip to content

 Known Limitations

-• Adding a new physical host is currently supported only on Debian and Ubuntu Linux distributions.
+• Adding a Linux worker node is currently supported for Debian 12 and Debian 13.

 1. Copy the public SSH Key to the new node

-When K2s is installed, an SSH public key is available under the directory %USERPROFILE%\.ssh\kubemaster\id_rsa.pub.
-This key must be copied to the physical host or VM to establish communication and initiate the installation.
+When K2s is installed, an SSH public key is available under the directory %USERPROFILE%\.ssh\k2s\id_rsa.pub.
+This key must be copied to the Linux physical host or VM to establish communication and initiate the installation.

 Manually

-Copy the file from %USERPROFILE%\.ssh\kubemaster\id_rsa.pub to any location on the machine e.g. /tmp/ on Linux host .
+Copy the file from %USERPROFILE%\.ssh\k2s\id_rsa.pub to any location on the machine e.g. /tmp/ on Linux host .

 Using scp and password